marty-oehme/zettelkasten.nvim/README.md

 A simple Zettelkasten plugin.

+Allows you to navigate through a zettelkasten using unique ID anchors, and quickly create links for new zettel.

+These anchors, as of now, are simplified time stamps with 10 digits (YYMMDDHHmm), though the intention is to configure the plugin to be configurable for any ID anchor you have.
+Using ID anchors has the benefit that they are presumably unique, so wherever your zettel is within the directory, or on the file system, will be where you end up.
+You can even change the file name of everything (zettel, containing directory, etc.) and still end up at the correct note as long as the ID anchor is kept constant.

 Currently allows note link creation
 (automatically appending a time-based anchor to each created note) in markdown and wiki-link style, as well as following links to other notes,